systemcarl/weblog/articles/devlogs/blank/ci-cd.md

     configuration.

-In the end, instead of unit testing the file provisioners ahead of time, I implemented a [runtime verification] step within the Terraform configuration
+In the end, instead of unit testing the file provisioners ahead of time, I implemented a [runtime verification] step within the Terraform configuration.
-    to confirm the files were copied successfully through [a remote execution] before proceeding with the rest of the deployment.
+    This was to confirm the files were copied successfully through [a remote execution] before proceeding with the rest of the deployment.
 On the cloud-side, I also had to add some [checks] to the initialization script
     to prevent a race condition between the file transfer and script execution.